rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 When you sign out from the home or account page, you will not get any redirect even though these pages should be only accessible for authenticated users.
 However, it makes no sense to show a non authenticated user the account page.
 In this section, you will implement a protection for these routes in case a user signs out.
 This process is called authorization.

 The protection you are going to implement is a form of a **general authorization** for your application.
 It checks whether there is an authenticated user.
 If there isn't an authenticated user, it will redirect to a public route.
-Otherwise it will do nothing.
+Otherwise, it will do nothing.
 The condition could be defined as simple as: `authUser != null`.
 In contrast, a more **specific authorization** could be role or permission based authorization.
 For instance, `authUser.role === 'ADMIN'` would be a role based authorization and `authUser.permission.canEditAccount === true` would be a permission based authorization.
 Fortunately, we will implement it in a way that you can define the authorization condition (predicate) in a flexible way so that you have full control over it in the long run.

-Similar to the higher order authentication component, there will be a higher order authorization component to shield away the logic.
+Similar to the higher order authentication component, there will be a higher order authorization component to shield away from the logic.
 It is not used on the App component, but can be used on all components which are associated with a route in the App component.
 Thus it can be reused for the HomePage and AccountPage components.
 What's the task of the higher order component?
 First of all, it gets the condition passed as configurational parameter.
 That way you can decide on your own if it should be a general or specific authorization rule.
 Second, it has to decide based on the condition whether it should redirect to a public page because the user isn't authorized to view the current page.

 Let's start to implement the higher order component.
 First, create it on the command line.